 Idaho, case: Latta et al. v.
 Otter et al.

-Since mid-2013, ten court decisions on SSM -- one in an Arkansas county court and the rest in federal District Courts -- have all ruled in favor marriage equality!
-Like the Supreme Court decision in Windsor, they have all based their rulings mainly on the due process and equal protection clauses in the 14th Amenment of the U.S. Constitution.
+Between mid-2013 and 2014-MAY, ten court decisions on SSM -- one in an Arkansas county court and the rest in federal District Courts -- have all ruled in favor marriage equality!
+Like the Supreme Court decision in Windsor, they have based their rulings mainly on the due process and/or the equal protection clauses in the 14th Amenment of the U.S. Constitution.
 These clauses require state and federal governments to treat people -- and thus couples -- equally.

 Following this pattern, on MAY-13, Judge Candy Dale of a District Court in Idaho ruled that same-sex couples could apply for marriage licenses and marry, starting on Friday morning, 2014-MAY-16.

-However, on the afternoon of MAY-15, as hundreds of loving, committed same-sex couples were preparing to descend on their county clerks' offices the next day to obtain their licenses and marry, a three-judge panel of the U.S. 9th Circuit of Court of Appeals temporarily suspended the District Court ruling.
-They gave no indication of when it might lift the stay or whether they may keep it in place until the Court issues its decision in the case.
+However, on the afternoon of MAY-15, as hundreds of happy, loving, committed same-sex couples were preparing to descend on their county clerks' offices the next day to obtain their licenses and marry, a three-judge panel of the U.S. 9th Circuit of Court of Appeals temporarily stayed the District Court ruling.

 Initial posting: 2014-MAY-15